-The Citizenship Amendment Bill (CAA Bill) was first introduced in 2016 by the Lok Sabha by amending the Citizenship Act of 1955.
+The Citizenship Amendment Bill (CAA Bill) was first introduced in 2016 in Lok Sabha by amending the Citizenship Act of 1955.
 This bill was referred to a Joint Parliamentary Committee, whose report was later submitted on January 7, 2019.
 The Citizenship Amendment Bill was passed on January 8, 2019, by the Lok Sabha which lapsed with the dissolution of the 16th Lok Sabha.
 This Bill was introduced again on 9 December 2019 by the Minister of Home Affairs Amit Shah in the 17th Lok Sabha and was later passed on 10 December 2019.
 The Rajya Sabha also passed the bill on 11th December.

 The CAA was passed to provide Indian citizenship to the illegal migrants who entered India on or before 31st December 2014.
-The Act was passed for migrants of six different religions such as Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from Afghanistan, Bangladesh and Pakistan.
+The Act was passed for migrants of six different religions such as Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians from Afghanistan, Bangladesh, and Pakistan.
 Any individual will be considered eligible for this act if he/she has resided in India during the last 12 months and for 11 of the previous 14 years.
 For the specified class of illegal migrants, the number of years of residency has been relaxed from 11 years to five years.

 Citizenship Amendment Act (CAA) covers an important part of the UPSC Syllabus.
 Candidates can also download the PDF notes at the end of this article.

 Citizenship Amendment Act 2019 (CAA):- Download PDF Here